-The research project is marked by the training committee as pass, fail or submit and trainees receive qualitative feedback about their project.
+The research project is marked by the training committee as Satisfactory or Unsatisfactory and trainees receive qualitative feedback about their project.
 The research project should be submitted for marking by the end of the specialty consolidation phase to allow time for resubmission in the transition to Fellowship phase if the project is unsatisfactory.